BrettCawley/brettcawley.github.io/_posts/2018-8-19-Install-Lightning-On-Windows.md

 Run `btcd --help` to test it works.

 ### Installing lnd
-Now we need to install `lnd` from source, so let's get the latest code and install:
+Now we need to install `lnd` from source.
+The version at time of writing is `0.4.2`:

 ```bash
 go get -d github.com/lightningnetwork/lnd